ArthurSchiavom/Discord-Bot-Template/README.md

 # Discord bot template

+Note: this project was created before slash commands existed, so it only has infrastrure for normal text message commands.

 This project is a template for Discord bots.
 With this project, you can launch your Discord bot in a few minutes, just configure the database or remove it, put your token in the configuration file and you're ready to go!